gatsbyjs/gatsby/docs/docs/themes/getting-started.md

 A **Gatsby theme starter** creates a new site that installs one or more Gatsby themes.
 When a starter installs a theme, it maintains the connection to that theme as a standalone npm package.

+Installing the Gatsby blog theme starter is the same process as a regular Gatsby starter:

 ```shell
 gatsby new my-blog https://github.com/gatsbyjs/gatsby-starter-blog-theme
 ```